 It is the goal of the schools in Galena Park Independent School District to develop strong partnerships with parents and other family members of our students.
 Parents, other family members, and schools working as partners increase student achievement and develop positive attitudes about self and school.
-Galena Park ISD is committed to providing outreach to all parents and family members that encourages meaningful involvement in their child(ren)'s education.
+Galena Park ISD is committed to providing outreach to all parents and family members that encourages meaningful involvement in their child(ren)'s education and social-emotional development.